amcginlay/ops-manager-automation/ops-manager-gcp/README.md

 ## Download and unzip the Terraform scripts from Pivotal Network

+The Terraform scripts which deploy the Ops Manager are also responsible for building the IaaS plumbing to support PAS & PKS.
+That is why we turn our attention to the PAS product when sourcing the Terraform scripts.
+Ops Manager and PAS versions are often in-sync but this is not enforced.

 ```bash
 PAS_VERSION=2.3.3

 PRODUCT_NAME="Pivotal Application Service (formerly Elastic Runtime)" \
 DOWNLOAD_REGEX="GCP Terraform Templates" \
 PRODUCT_VERSION=${PAS_VERSION} \